-Savory foods seem to be intrinsically linked with the color brown.
-Think of any savory dish, and chances are that it has warm tans, golden hues or deep brown shades.
+Savoury foods seem to be intrinsically linked with the colour brown.
+Think of any savoury dish, and chances are that it has warm tans, golden hues or deep brown shades.
 And there is reason for that!
-In this article we’ll explore this association and the available browns for savory applications.
+In this article we’ll explore this association and the available browns for savoury applications.

 Brown: Delicious and Complex

-Brown is a composite color, rather than a spectral color, so it is complex by definition.
-If we were to create it through a blend, we would need three primary colors.
+Brown is a composite colour, rather than a spectral colour, so it is complex by definition.
+If we were to create it through a blend, we would need three primary colours.
 Just as an example of how hard it is to define, the Japanese language doesn’t have a specific word for it.
-Rather, they use descriptive names like “tea-color” or “fallen-leaf.”
+Rather, they use descriptive names like “tea-colour” or “fallen-leaf.”

 Brown Options for Savory